 4. Eric Carle talks about Bill Martin - video

 5. 40th Anniversary Brown Bear Activity Guide - Very Nice Activity Packet!

 6. Baby Bear Activity Guide

-11. Barn Dance Reading Rainbow Full Episode - Vimeo
+11. Knot on the Counting Rope Reading Rainbow Full Episode - Vimeo